Chembai: Performing ability and style

-Chembai had a vigorous, strong, vibrant, ringing and resonant voice.
-He would sing in a clear, open-throated style that requires high levels of physical and mental endurance to pull off, yet, he did so in a seemingly effortless manner.
-He had a wonderful sense of accurate kala pramana (time measure).
-He could do a niraval and swaraprastara from any given point, which bespoke of mental alertness in a concert.
-His empathy for his accompanists and disciples was noteworthy and he would go to great lengths to encourage them.
-Chembai has given his full emotion in the kriti Ksheera Saagaradepicting the mind of Tyagaraja in the phraseTarakanama.
+Chembai had a powerful and resonant voice, and was known for singing in a clear, open-throated style.
+He demonstrated strong command of kala pramana (time measure) and was capable of performing niraval and swaraprastara from any given point in a composition, showing his mental alertness during concerts.
+His empathy for his accompanists and disciples was noteworthy, and he would actively encourage them.
+Chembai has given emotional depth to his rendition of the kriti Ksheera Saagara, depicting the mind of Tyagaraja in the phraseTarakanama.

 Other stalwarts have admired the strengths of Chembai's singing.
 For instance, upon witnessing that Chembai was able to sing three major concerts in a single day, G. N. Balasubramaniam is said to have remarked "These are not ordinary men.
 These are the Asuras of the music field.
 If I sing one concert, I need to rest the whole of next day".
 Legendary percussionist Pudukkottai Dakshinamurthy Pillai would call him "Laya Brahma" for his impeccable grasp of tala and laya.
 K. V. Narayanaswamy has also remarked on Chembai's ability to hold notes aligned perfectly to sruti for extended intervals of time.